Azure/Azure-Network-Security/Azure Network Security - Workshop/README.md

 ## Information

-This Workshop is a subset of the demos used by our internal teams to demonstrate the features available in our products.
+These labs are a subset of the demos used by our internal teams to demonstrate the features available in our products.

 ## Requirements